canada-ca/design-system/specifications/organizing-content.md

               <p>This content can be accessible from:</p>
               <ul>
                 <li>the “Latest news” section of the Institutional/Organizational profile</li>
-                <li>the Features on Institutional/Organizational profiles and topic pages</li>
+                <li>the “Context-specific features” on Institutional/Organizational profiles and topic pages</li>
                 <li>contextual promotions on relevant content pages</li>
               </ul>
             </details>